 2. The contribution sought must be for the purpose of providing, extending or augmenting those public amenities and public services.
-Examples of or augmenting those public amenities and public services.
-Examples public amenities and services for which contributions or the dedication of land have been required by the Court under s.94 include public car parking, drainage, open space, the upgrading of stormwater channels and traffic planning study and possible parking contributions consequent on the findings and adoption of that study.
+Examples of public amenities and services for which contributions or the dedication of land have been required by the Court under s.94 include public car parking, drainage, open space, the upgrading of stormwater channels and traffic planning study and possible parking contributions consequent on the findings and adoption of that study.
 M.Davies and Partners P/L v Sydney Council 16 June 1983

-In John Mark Taplan & Anor v Hastings Municipal Council, No10229 of 1984, E.P.C.N.#10, it was held that a contribution of \$250. for bushfire fighting purposes (for a rural subdivision) was for a planning Na10229 purpose.
+In John Mark Taplan & Anor v Hastings Municipal Council, No.10229 of 1984, E.P.C.N.#10, it was held that a contribution of \$250. for bushfire fighting purposes (for a rural subdivision) was for a planning purpose.

-3. The Court has held that there must be a causal nexus between the development and a decline in the amenity of the area and this decline must be substantiated e.g., the council will need to show that "the expected increase in population in the locality with the expectant resultant demand for increased facilities...(will) necessarily result in a decline or a depreciation of the amenities in that neighbourhood".
-It would seem that depreciation of the amenities in that neighbourhood".
+3. The Court has held that there must be a causal nexus between the 3.
+The court has held that there must be a causal nexus between the development and a decline in the amenity of the area and this decline must be substantiated e.g., the council will need to show that "the expected increase in population in the locality with the expectant resultant demand for increased facilities...(will) necessarily result in a decline or a depreciation of the amenities in that neighbourhood".
 It would seem that it is imperative to establish an amenity decline.
 Bartolo and Anor v Botany Municipal Council, 1981 ELR,5.
 In the Taplin case (see #2 above) it was held that there was no evidence to suggest that the development brought about a need for road works or the provision of open space.
 Nor did the evidence indicate that the contribution would be spent on a facility to service the development under consideration.